What to Know about Hair Loss During Pregnancy

 Will my hair grow back after pregnancy?

-The good news about hair loss during pregnancy is that yes, it should all grow back as normal after pregnancy – if not earlier.
+The good news about hair loss during pregnancy is that, yes, it should all grow back as normal after pregnancy—if not earlier.

-As your hormones settle a bit, your body – and your hair follicles – should rediscover their natural cycle once more.
+As your hormones settle a bit, your body—and your hair follicles—should rediscover their natural cycle once more.

 While telogen effluvium is the most common cause of hair loss during pregnancy, there are alternative causes that might be contributing:

-Thyroid problems
+1. Thyroid problems

-Hypothyroidism – the condition in which your thyroid does not produce as much of the thyroid hormone as usual – is usually the problem, often resulting in hair loss, fatigue, and muscle pain.
+Hypothyroidism is basically when your thyroid does not produce as much of the thyroid hormone as usual.

-Postpartum hair loss.
+2. Postpartum hair loss

-But it’s also very common for hair loss to happen after pregnancy too.
+We’ve been talking about hair loss during pregnancy, but it’s also very common for hair loss to happen after pregnancy too.

 Remember what we were saying about hormones often causing luscious hair?

-Anemia
+3. Anemia

 Pregnant women are at greater risk of iron deficiency, and this means you don’t have enough blood cells to move all the oxygen around your body that you need.
-Sometimes, hair loss can be the result.

-Sometimes, your hair loss in pregnancy can be the result of something altogether unrelated.
+And other times, your hair loss in pregnancy can be the result of something altogether unrelated.

 If hair loss is accompanied by a rash, itchiness, or irritation, it could be the result of traction alopecia, where strain or pulling on your hair causes it to fall out.
-It could also be alopecia areata, an auto-immune condition characterized by unpredictable or cyclical patterns of hair loss.

 Is hair loss a sign of pregnancy?